 Power Consumption: 50 watts maximum at 120v or 240v

 Amplifier Load Range: 8 ohms

-Preamplifier Section: 12AY7 or optional 6SL7 preamp tube
+Preamplifier Section: 12AY7 or 6SL7 preamp tube

 Power Amplifier Section: 2x 6V6GT power tubes